-Is Shoreham Village a Not for Profit Organization?
+Is Shoreham Village a Non Profit Organization?

-Shoreham Village Senior Citizens Association is a non-profit charitable organization that operates a nursing home to provide long-term care to older adults.
+Shoreham Village Senior Citizens Association is a non-profit charitable organization that is licensed by the Department of Seniors and Long Term Care to operate a nursing home to provide long-term care to older adults.
 It was founded in 1974 by a group of local citizens to accommodate the needs of a growing aging population in the area.
-Today Shoreham Village is home to 89 residents, one Respite Bed and a Palliative Care Bed.
+Today Shoreham Village is home to 89 residents.
+There is also one Respite bed available to support individuals and their families who are living at home .

 Who owns Shoreham Village?

-Shoreham Village has a voluntary Board of Directors that governs the organization and supports the Leadership Team.
+Shoreham Village is owned by the community.
+It has a voluntary Board of Directors that governs the organization and supports the Leadership Team.
 The Leadership Team oversees the day-to-day operations in accordance with the Department of Seniors and Long Term Care standards

 Has Shoreham Village been sold to Northwood?

-No. In 2015, the Board of Directors entered in to a management contract with Northwood.
-Northwood provides some administrative functions and provides leadership and support to our onsite team.
-The Board monitors the performance of the organization using a set of pre-established indicators.
-We are very pleased with the performance and, as a result, have recently renewed our agreement with Northwood.
+No. In 2015, out of a concern for the sustainability of the organization, the Board of Directors entered in to a management agreement with Northwood to provide some administrative functions, leadership and support to our onsite team.
+The Board sole focus is to ensure the organization continues to provide high quality care for the residents in a safe, effective and sustainable manner.
+The agreement articulates that the ownership and license to operate remains with the Shoreham Village Board of Directors.The Board monitors the performance of the agreement as well as the organization- using a set of pre-established indicators.
+We have been very pleased over the past five years with both the performance of Shoreham Village and the effectiveness of our partnership with Northwood.
+As a result, we have recently renewed our agreement with Northwood for another five year.

-Could Shoreham Village be sold?

-The Board’s sole focus is to ensure that the organization continues to provide high quality care for the residents in a safe, effective and sustainable manner.
-In 2015, the Board was concerned about the sustainability of the organization, thus sought out a new model.
-We entered in to a management agreement with Northwood.
-We continue to be pleased with this arrangement.

-Does Northwood own Shoreham Village?

-No. Northwood, also a non- profit charitable organizations, has been contracted to provide support to the team of staff that work at Shoreham Village.

 Who funds Shoreham Village?

 The Department of Seniors and Long Term care provide an annual budget to support the operation of the 89 bed (plus 1 respite bed) facility.
 Residents also contribute to their accommodations in accordance with the provincial guidelines.
 We also have an active Foundation that helps to support new programs, equipment supplies or other creative initiatives that help our resident to Be At Home.
 We have also been very fortunate to receive support through a number of organizations.
 We have received grants from community organizations as well as municipal, provincial and federal governments to support new initiatives.